There are so many great things to do in Saranda. It’s the perfect place for exploring the best of the Albanian Riviera.

 The beaches are home to the clearest, most beautiful turquoise water.
 Split into bays, the beaches are both pebbly and sandy, and the colours change from bay to bay.
 Every single one is so clear and serene.

 Ksamil can’t be missed as it’s one of the best places to see in Saranda.
-This tour, led by a local guide, will take you to Ksamil, Saranda, Gjirokaster, and The Blue Eye – all Saranda attractions featured on this list.
+This tour, led by a local guide, will take you to islands and beaches in Ksami as well as the Butrint Archaeological Park – great Saranda attractions featured on this list.

 ☞ SEE ALSO: 10 Best Airbnbs in Tirana, Albania